 Discussion and Conclusion

-Think about key takeaways from the results figures, and how they fit with previous literature cited in the introduction.
+Think about key takeaways from the results figures, and how they fit with prevous literature cited in the introduction.

 Some ideas:

 LSTMs show the ability to model reservoir release policies as well or better than other data-driven methods.
 However, this does not appear to be due to their inherent ability to accumulate storage over time; cell states show only modest correlations with observed storage (and they do not conserve mass).